 Here at Ruby, we’re all about growth.
 From how we greet callers to elevating employee experience, finding new ways to improve the way we do things is a part of our culture.

 Over the years, and through thousands upon thousands of phone calls, we’ve discovered some “do’s” and “do not’s” in the way of telephone etiquette.
-We’ve assembled a little list to help you “Ruby-fy” your phone skills and show callers you care:
+We’ve assembled a call-handling guide to help you “Ruby-fy” your phone skills and show callers you care:

 Don’t say what.
 Your tone is just as important as your content during a conversation, if not more so.
 A short question like “What?” can sound brusque to a caller, even when delivered delicately.
 If you need to clarify what your caller said, add some padding to your query.
 Try “Would you mind repeating that?” instead of a simple “What?“